3mdeb/96boards-docs-wiki/DragonBoard™-410c-Linux-Install.md

 ```
 **Note**: Replace **BUILD#** in the above commands with the file-specific date/build stamp.

-Now reboot the DragonBoard™ 410c using the following sequence and it will boot to the command prompt:
+#### **Step 8**: Reboot DragonBoard™ 410c

-- Unplug the power to the DragonBoard™ 410c
+- Unplug power to DragonBoard™ 410c
-- Unplug the micro USB fastboot cable
+- Unplug micro USB cable from DragonBoard™ 410c
+- Ensure HDMI connection to monitor
-- Make sure you are plugged in to a HDMI monitor, keyboard and/or mouse depending on your rootfs
+- Ensure keyboard and/or mouse connection (Depending on your rootfs selection)
-- Plug the power back into the DragonBoard™ 410c
+- Plug power back into DragonBoard™ 410c
+- Wait for board to boot up
+- Board will boot into either command line or desktop depending on rootfs

 **Note:** the **username** and **password** are both **“linaro”** when the login information is requested.